jschlitz/xfst/README.txt

 The XFST script files in this folder model phonological metathesis with different constraint rankings.

+Also, a comment that I made to test pull reqs.

 They can be run from within the XFST program, which can be downloaded for a single machine, for non-commercial use, at http://www.stanford.edu/~laurik/.book2software/ .